 Factoring your invoices is not borrowing.
-It is selling your unpaid invoices to the factor at a discount and your factor pays you the same day.
+It’s the process of selling your unpaid invoices to the factor at a discount, and your factor pays you the same day.
 Then the factor waits for payment from your customer.
 You have no debt from the transaction.
-It’s your money.
-You’re just getting paid faster.
+It’s your money; you’re just getting paid faster.

-All you need to do is submit your invoices to your factor, then keep on trucking.
-No accounts receivable to juggle and no waiting for payments.
-You get immediate cash and your factoring team of experts handles all your billing and collection needs.
+All you need to do is submit your invoices to your factor, then keep trucking: no accounts receivable to juggle and no waiting for payments.
+You get immediate cash, and your factoring team of experts handles all your billing and collection needs.
 You get to drive more.
 Worry less.

 Small and large fleet owners enjoy the same benefits as owner operators above, plus:

-When drivers fail to get paid when due, their company loyalty and productivity fades fast.
 Factoring provides consistent cash flow to help pay drivers regularly.
-Now they are happy and that makes you happy.
+When drivers fail to get paid when due, their company loyalty, and productivity fades fast.
+Now they are happy, and that makes you happy.

 Instant cash means you have the working capital to take care of truck maintenance and repair services.
 It keeps your trucks running perfectly to reduce downtime and lower overall maintenance costs.